rasmuserik/reputil/README.md

-# reputil 0.0.1
+# reputil 0.0.2

-Various utilities for working with repositories
+Various utilities for working with repositories containing coffeescript
 # Reputil

-## Versions and backlog
+## Versions

+- 0.0.3 fix autocompile for multible files, ie. one coffee per file, and restart if dead
+- 0.0.2 `build` action which does all the usual stuff: compile, generate readme, etc.
 - 0.0.1
   - action: `genreadme` automatically generate README.md from package.json and literate coffeescript,
   - action: `autocompile` autorestart `coffee -wc`
   - reputil own infrastructure: git-hook, npm prepublish build binary etc.

-### TODO
+## TODO

 - package.json
   - call reputil from prepublish
   - autoinclude reputil in devDependencies
 - bower.json
   - autogen as much as possible from package.json, quit if bower.json is present, but misses data
-- action build - doing all build
 - git commit-hook npm prepublish
 - dist with increment version in package, tag, npm publish, bower publish